Kent police officer shoots 15-year-old driver during traffic stop

 After stopping the driver at the intersection of Central Avenue North and East Pioneer Street in Kent, the officer notified dispatch of the stop, announced over the radio that the driver had a gun and called for backup, according to a news release posted on the Kent Police Department’s Facebook page.

 Before backup arrived, the officer announced that shots had been fired, police said.
-When fellow officers arrived, they determined the driver had been shot twice, in the right arm and the upper right leg.
-They also saw a handgun on the driver’s side floor of the car, police said.
+Police said there was a gun visible on the driver’s side floorboard but did not say what caused the officer to discharge his firearm.

-The officer who shot the teen has been placed on administrative leave, as is standard practice when an officer is involved in a shooting.
-The Kent Police Department has not released the officer’s name.
+The officer, who has not yet been publicly identified, has been placed on paid administrative leave while the shooting is investigated by the Valley Investigative Team.

+Kent police said on Facebook that the teen is a Kent resident with an “extensive criminal history, including prior convictions for theft of firearm, robbery and assault.”